doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 To be a modular application, `Orchard.Web` doesn't specify, in its `project.json` file, any dependencies on Modules and Themes which are individual portable library projects.
 So, when you build `Orchard.Web`, Modules are not compiled.
 You can manually build them (e.g from VS tools) but when you launch `Orchard.Web`, we still need to load their assemblies.

-- [**Dynamic loading**](#dynamic-loading) is therefore necessary, we need to load non ambient assemblies of all modules dependencies at runtime.
-By doing this we can also pass to the razor view engine all needed metadata references for views compilation (not described here).
+- [**Dynamic loading**](#dynamic-loading) is therefore necessary, we need to load [non ambient assemblies](#library-assemblies) of all modules dependencies at runtime.
+By doing this we can also pass to the razor view engine all needed metadata references for [views compilation](#views-compilation).
 We also need to [store at runtime](#dynamic-storing) these assemblies in some probing folders, this to retrieve them in different contexts.

 - [**Dynamic compilation**](#dynamic-compilation) is useful in a development context, you can update a module source file, a package or a core project and just hit F5, all dependent modules will be dynamically re-compiled.
-When a module has a dependency on a core project which is not part of `Orchard.Web`, if needed this non ambient core project is also re-compiled at runtime.
+When a module has a dependency on a core project which is not part of `Orchard.Web`, if needed this [non ambient project](#library-contexts) is also re-compiled at runtime.

-- In a published context, most of the time it will be better to use pre-compiled modules, but maybe useful in some scenarios to only have to push e.g an updated source file.
+- In a published context, most of the time it will be better to use [precompiled modules](#library-contexts), but maybe useful in some scenarios to only have to push e.g an updated source file.
 Dynamic compilation and loading have been tested in different contexts where core projects are not there and / or there is no packages storage.

 ###Library assemblies